Wolsten/Table-Based-Solution/readme.md

 If not specified the default view is `chart`.

 Finally, the component will generate default colours for each event according to its tag.
-You can override this using the `data-tags` option as follows:
+You can override this using the `data-tag-colours` attribute as follows:

 ```
-data-tags="fruit:#E49EDD,vegetable:#4D93D9,animal:#83CCEB"
+data-tag-colours="fruit:#E49EDD,vegetable:#4D93D9,animal:#83CCEB"
 ```

 The tag colours should be specified as hyphenated versions of the tag name.
 Therefore, the tag name `large animals` would be specified by `large-animals`.